ravihansa3000/vesuvius-portable-windows/README.txt

 Vesuvius version and license details
 -----------------------------------------------------------

 Vesuvius is Free and Open Source software released under an LGPL license.
-This portable package also contains other componentes that are released under other free and Open Source Licenses thus the four freedoms to you as a user are maintained.
+This portable package also contains other components that are released under other free and Open Source Licenses thus the four freedoms to you as a user are maintained.
 Freedom to run, study, improve and redistribute.
 Please also do join our open community and help improve Sahana products at http://sahanafoundation.org/community/developers/

-Copyright (C) 2013  Sahana Software Foundation [http://sahanafoundation.org/]
+Copyright (C) 2013  Sahana Software Foundation [http://sahanafoundation.org]

 This software is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public